 “Each of you will find different ways to meet these obligations — some through money, others through time or ideas.
 Not every year, but often.
 The details are not necessarily important.
 But don’t think for a minute that our prosperity can endure without the active efforts of people, like you, who enjoy the advantages of a fine education.

 “Apathy may be easier.
 Convictions often have a high cost, but our communities need your contributions.”

-A resident of Los Altos Hills, Morgan holds a bachelor's degree from Cornell University, and has served both as a Stanford University Trustee and on the Business School Advisory Council.
+A resident of Los Altos Hills, Morgan holds a bachelor’s degree from Cornell University, and has served both as a Stanford University Trustee and on the Stanford GSB Advisory Council.
 She is on the Board of Directors of Cornell University, Pacific Gas & Electric Corp., Greater Bay Bancorp, and the American Leadership Forum.
 She served as a member of the Santa Clara County Board of Supervisors from 1981 to 1984 and the Palo Alto Board of Education from 1973 to 1978.

-The Ernest C.Arbuckle Award, established in 1968, is named for the late Business School dean who served from 1958-1968.
-The award honors men and women who "by their actions have demonstrated notable excellence as professional managers who are committed to principle and have a continuing concern for and sensitivity to the changing needs of society".
+The Ernest C.Arbuckle Award, established in 1968, is named for the school’s late dean who served from 1958-1968.
+The award honors men and women who “by their actions have demonstrated notable excellence as professional managers who are committed to principle and have a continuing concern for and sensitivity to the changing needs of society”.

 For media inquiries, visit the Newsroom.